-Margaret Hope Bacon, a biographer of Lucretia Mott and member of Central Philadelphia Monthly Meeting called her friends to come help clean up the 4.5 acre site.
+Margaret Hope Bacon, Quaker biographer of Lucretia Mott called Friends to come help clean up the 4.5 acre site.
 They formed a committee, then a non-profit corporation, and were able to raise the money to buy back the burial ground by 1993.

 The 90s: Reclaiming the land, rebuilding the neighborhood

-Dozens of Friends from Meetings all over the region met monthly in good weather for two years to cut brush, prune trees, pick up trash, weed and collect damaged headstones.
+Dozens of Friends from Philadelphia Yearly Meeting met monthly in good weather for two years to cut brush, prune trees, pick up trash, weed and collect damaged headstones.
 They were determined to restore the burial ground to its former peaceful beauty.
 By 1995, the land had become manageable enough for regular mowing.

-The Historic Fair Hill Board and volunteers had become a close knit group, mostly Quakers, some descendants of those buried at Fair Hill.
-Mary Anne Hunter, Baird Brown, Pamela Moore, Linell McCurry were board officers and managed the organizaion.
+The FHBG board and volunteers became a close knit group, mostly Quakers, and some descendants of those buried at Fair Hill.
+Mary Anne Hunter, Baird Brown, Pamela Moore, Linell McCurry were board officers and managed the organization.
 Signe Wilkinson, Margaret and Allen Bacon, Michael Marchino raised money.
 Donald Little, Jim Glackins, and Ed Jordan focused on the grounds and history.
 Charles Woodson, III, worked with the City Managing Director’s office.
 Eugenia Burgos, a retired city employee, built and maintained relationships within the neighborhood.

-In 2003, after ten years of restoration, volunteers and neighbors celebrated the 300th anniversary of the Fair Hill Burial ground with re-enactors playing the parts of William Penn, Lucretia Mott, and Robert and Harriet Purvis.
-In 2004 the board hired Jean Warrington as part-time program director.
-They began to consider how to put this precious place to work to honor the great reformers and activists buried here.
+In 2003, after ten years of restoration, volunteers and neighbors celebrated the 300th anniversary of the Fair Hill Burial Ground with re-enactors playing the parts of William Penn, Lucretia Mott, and Robert and Harriet Purvis.
+In 2004 the board began to consider how to put this precious place to work to honor the great reformers and activists buried here.

-In 2006, Fairhill Burial Ground participated in a ‘Shared Prosperity” project of stakeholders in the neighborhood, coordinated by the Village of Arts and Humanities and funded by Wachovia Bank.
-The neighborhood needs assessment found a need for more green spaces.
-Fair Hill stepped up to help with community gardens and replanting of street trees.
+In 2006, FHBG joined the ‘Shared Prosperity” project of neighbors and Village of Arts and Humanities, funded by Wachovia Bank.
+The needs assessment called for more green spaces, and.
+FHBG agreed to help with community gardens and replanting of street trees.
 They saw that gardens produced more than vegetables.
 They were a way to bring people together and re-weave community trust and cooperation.

-Since the youth were key to the revitalization of the neighborhood, the Quakers asked the schools how they might be of service.
+Since youth were key to the revitalization of the neighborhood, the Quakers asked the schools how they might be of service.
 The schools asked for books.
-Fair Hill asked Quaker schools and Meetings for gently used children’s books, and thousands were donated every year.
-By 2015, over 30,000 high-quality children’s books had been donated to Fairhill schools and children.
-A few years later, Historic Fair Hill began to send literacy volunteers to neighborhood elementary schools.
-The literacy program currently has 20 reading volunteers going weekly to Julia deBurgos School.
+FHBG asked Quaker schools and Meetings for gently used children’s books, and thousands were donated every year.
+By 2018, over 45,000 high-quality children’s books had been donated to Fairhill schools and children.
+The school principals asked for people to help support reading, and Reading Buddies was started.
+The literacy program currently has 30 reading volunteers going weekly to Julia deBurgos School in Fairhill.

-In 2009, the board hired Gerry Fisher as ED and in a planning process changed its name to Historic Fair Hill.
-Gerry Fisher oversaw the completion of the Indiana entrance with cobblestone drive and brick oval.
+In 2009, the board changed its name to Historic Fair Hill and completed he Indiana entrance with cobblestone drive and brick oval.
 Each year, the gardens grew, and more neighbors participated in community building events.
 With the beautiful, five-acre greenspace as an anchor, neighbors fixed up their houses, the city began to build on the vacant lots, and property values increased.
-New developments such as the Evelyn Sanders townhomes of the Women’s Community Revitalization Project, Hannah House, the Warnock Senior Housing Center, and Philadelphia Housing Authority offices have moved to the neighborhood.
+New developments such as the Evelyn Sanders townhomes, Hannah House, the Warnock Village Senior Housing, and Philadelphia Housing Authority offices all moved to the neighborhood.

-Miriam Fisher Schaefer, treasurer, served as interim ED followed by Brandi Levine ED from 2013-15.
-HFH became the 16th site in the Historic Germantown consortium and HFH moved into a small office at Historic Germantown at 5501 Germantown Ave.
+HFH became the 16th site in the Historic Germantown consortium, and HFH moved into a small office at Historic Germantown at 5501 Germantown Ave.